Synqly/embedded-examples/init-org-token/README.md

 ## Usage

-Make sure your Synqly Embedded service is running and has the private API exposed through a separate port.
-The default in the docker-compose example is `http://localhost:9001`; for production, this endpoint should not be exposed publicly and so you would need to use a tool like kube-proxy or private service to access it.
+Make sure your Synqly Embedded service is running and has the API exposed.
+The default in the docker-compose example is `http://localhost:8000`.

 Export the environment variables from the `.env` file: